rlugojr/linkurious-enterprise-manual/getting-started/styles.md

 You can configure the installation of Linkurious Enterprise to customize the default visual aspect of nodes and edges in new visualizations, so that your users will jump head first into the exploration of data.
 Nodes and edges are grey and have the same size by default.
 The defined styles will be applied to **all** data sources.

+Open the configuration file `linkurious/data/config/production.json`.
 Visualization styles are defined within the `sigma` key by the `styles` and color `palette`.
 Styles are mapping between visual variables such as colors or size, and data properties on nodes and edges.
 Visual variables can be used in a single style at a time.
 For instance we can set `nodes.color` and `nodes.icons`, but we cannot set `nodes.color` twice.
 We can set `nodes.color` and `edges.color`.

 Palettes may contain color schemes for both quantitative and qualitative properties, as well as schemes for icons.
 Schemes for qualitative properties bind property values to colors.
 Schemes for quantitative properties bind the number of property values to lists of sequential colors.
 Schemes may be nested and be referenced in dot notation by the styles.